METALS-Nickel firms as plant closure amplifies supply fears

 “The shutdown at the plant comes at a time when people are potentially factoring in a supply shortfall in 2020 with the Indonesia ban coming into place,” said Capital Economics analyst Kieran Clancy.

-Indonesia, the world’s top nickel ore supplier, said in September that it will stop ore exporta in 2020, pushing forward a ban by two years and lifting prices.
+Indonesia, the world’s top nickel ore supplier, said in September that it will stop ore exports in 2020, pushing forward a ban by two years and lifting prices.

 NICKEL: Inventories of nickel in LME-registered warehouses shed 3,894 tonnes, or about 5%, to 79,800 tonnes, the lowest level since January 2009.
 Total stocks have halved in the past month.
 MNISTX-TOTAL